 Daily recommended salt intake for adults

-According to the Food Standards Agency, the maximum healthy intake of salt is 6g per day – about one full teaspoon.
+According to the NHS, the maximum healthy intake of salt is 6g per day – about one full teaspoon.
 But much of the salt we consume has been added to everyday foods, such as bread, breakfast cereal or ready meals.

-Foods high in salt include: Anchovies, bacon, cheese, gravy granules/stock cubes, ham, salami, salted and dry roasted nuts, smoked fish and meat, soy sauce, yeast extract.
+Foods high in salt include: Anchovies, bacon, cheese, gravy granules/stock cubes, ham, salami, salted and dry roasted nuts, smoked fish and meat, soy sauce and yeast extract.
 Other food items which may contain a lot of salt are crisps, pasta sauces, sausages and pizza.

 Cooking from scratch will help you to control the amount of salt you consume.